-Marcus Connolly (aka MARCUS ⚡️) is an experimental pop musician who's music covers theme's such as identity, social media ideologies and questions society in a post modern way.
+Marcus Connolly (aka MARCUS ⚡️) is a singer songwriter from Manchester who makes pop/experimental pop music.
 His music pulls influence from the late 90's early 00's mixed with J-pop/K-pop and PC music influences.
 A lot of his music is either autobiographical or social commentary wrapped in a blue bubblegum pop shell.

 Tell us a bit about yourself?

 I'm Marcus, also known as Marcus (with a lightning bolt instead of an S) I'm a Manchester based musician who makes experimental pop.
 I started music late 2017 early 2018 as a hobby and because I had always had a huge interest in music growing up, I think I was just scared to admit it to myself for a while because I couldn't imagine me being a singer, my only experience prior was singing in the shower, so it was definitely a step out of my comfort zone.
 But I loved the idea of songwriting and had been writing songs and concepts since I was 13 and once I started making my own music I just couldn't stop, I found myself recording something whether that was a demo, or a song concept every day.
 I started recording on my phone and just using voice notes but mixing them to sound as professional as I could and then a really bad mic from amazon which was short lived until now where I purchased a proper microphone and speakers and created my own little home studio situation.
 I self produce some of my songs, as I guess you have to as an independent artist starting out but soon found friends who produce and got the whole vibe I was going for so now I work with them on my songs.

 There are a lot of emerging artists in the UK right now.
 What sets you apart from the rest?